Never Feel Powerless Again….

 Automatic units run on your home’s existing LP (Liquid Propane) or natural gas supply, so manual fuel transfer to the generator is eliminated.
 Natural gas and LP are also cheaper and easier than gasoline or diesel fuels.
 The unit sits outside your home just like a heat pump or central air conditioner.

 Automatic Standby Generators (LPG/NG powered) are available Air Cooled from 8,000 to 20,000 watts and in Liquid Cooled units in sizes ranging from 24,000 to 150,000 watts.
 Diesel units are also available.
 We can provide Automatic Power Transfer Switches from 50 up to 400 amps.

 There are two main approaches to sizing your backup generator; The Basics – Cover just the basics by deciding what minimum number of loads will be required during an outage.
 Whole House– With a properly sized unit it is very feasible and reasonable to power every circuit in your home, just as if you were connected to the utility grid.
 It’s possible through the use of a load shedding power management device to manage two large loads instead of only one which can reduce the size of the generator required by locking out the non-essential load until demand for the essential load is satisfied.

 Give us a call and we can provide you with more information on the possibilities for YOUR particular installation.
 Let us help you choose the correct generator to suit your needs, so that you never “feel powerless” again!
 503.657-4958

-We are proud to be a Kohler Distributor.
+We are proud to be a Kohler Dealer.
 You can view the link below for more information about choosing the right generator for your home

 Other Products we use and recommend are Generac, Subaru, & Eaton